rondevera/jslintmate/README.markdown

               white:    false */
     /*global  window, jQuery, $, MyApp */

+This example is specifically for JSLint.
+To use it with JSHint, just change `/*jslint` to `/*jshint`.

-Tired of listing JSLint options atop every JS file?
-Here are two alternatives:
+Tired of listing JSLint/JSHint options atop every JS file?
+Here are two
+alternatives:

 * Specify a **YAML config file**:

   1. Within TextMate, go to Bundles > Bundle Editor > Edit Commands.
-  2. Expand "JSLintMate" and highlight "Run JSLintMate".
+  2. Expand "JavaScript JSLintMate" and highlight "Run JSLintMate".
   3. Add the config file path as `--linter-options-file`.
 For example (no line breaks):